How to Lose Weight in College in 2023 – 14 Proven Tips

 Many people fall victim to gaining unwanted weight by eating late at night.
 As a creature of habit, I must admit that I deal with this problem almost every night.

-Eating processed or packaged foods full of sugars can raise your blood sugar levels before bed, keeping you from getting a good night’s rest.
+Eating processed or packaged foods full of sugars can raise your blood sugar levels before bed, stopping you from getting a full night of sleep.

 With all that said, some people’s bodies are wired to feel hungry late at night.
 If that’s the case consistently, you don’t have to starve yourself.
 Just maybe reach for fresh fruits instead of Oreos or cheesecake.